 - Optional garnish: thinly sliced scallion greeens and torn cilantro leaves

-Add the 1 cup mango juice, ginger, garlic, tamari/soy sause and sugar to the Instant Pot insert and whisk to combine.
+Add the 1 cup mango juice, ginger, garlic, tamari/soy sauce and sugar to the Instant Pot insert and whisk to combine.

 Seal lid of the Instant Pot and turn valve to 'sealing'.
 Select Manual High Pressure for 4 minutes.

 While the chicken is cooking, combine the remaining 2 tablespoons mango juice, lime juice and cornstarch.
 Whisk to dissolve the cornstarch.

 Drizzle the cornstarch mixture into the mango chicken, and continuously stir for 2 minutes while the sauce thickens.
-(Note: the sauce will continue to thicken as it cools after the 2 minute cooking period.
+Note: the sauce will continue to thicken as it cools after the 2 minute cooking period.